junegunn/vader.vim/README.md

     - Normal-mode keystrokes that can span multiple lines
 - Execute
     - Vimscript to execute
+- Then
+    - Vimscript to run after Do or Execute block.
+Used for assertions.
 - Expect
     - Expected result of the preceding Do/Execute block
 - Before